-The school has a Child Protection Policy which is available on the school website, the school's intranet under 'policies' and a hard copy in the pastoral base.
+The school has a Child Protection Policy which is available on the school website and the school's intranet under 'policies'.
 Any member of staff who has concerns or suspects that a child might be 'at risk' should discuss this first with either the designated safeguarding leads or the Headteacher.